Grilled Fish - Video

 Heat up the grill and when it's hot add the oiled and seasoned whole fish.

 Cooking time will vary, depending on the thickness of the fish and how hot the grill gets.
 My whole tilapia took about 3 minutes for each side.

 It's easy to overcook fish, so you want to check on it often, at least every minute or two.
-When fish goes from semi-transparent to a solid color, then it is done.
+When fish flesh beneath the skin goes from semi-transparent to white, then it is done.
 You can always break off a piece of fish to test by tasting.